Sarah Tippit, LMFT

 BS in Journalism from University of Maryland College Park

-Levels I and II for Eye Movement Desensitization Reprocessing, (EMDR) Training
+Levels I and II for Eye Movement Desensitization Reprocessing, (EMDR) Completed training and supervised internship

 License and Membership: